 This article was originally published in November 2019 and since then it was announced a majority of the businesses mentioned will be displaced due to the incoming Inglewood Transit Connector project.

-In direct contrast to the Inglewood Airport Area Chamber of Commerce (IAACC), Inglewood Mayor James Butts shared more businesses will shutter once the NFL stadium project is fully materialized.
+In direct contrast to the Inglewood Airport Area Chamber of Commerce (IAACC), Inglewood Mayor James Butts shared that more businesses will shutter once the NFL stadium and NBA projects are fully materialized.

-Along Prairie, between Manchester and Century, are handfuls of small businesses located in strip malls who are rejoicing at their signing of “long term leases”.
+Along Prairie, between Manchester and Century, are handfuls of small businesses located in strip malls that are rejoicing at their signing of “long-term leases”.

-Popular bakery Sweet Red Peach, is located at the interseection of Prairie and Hardy.
-She gleefully announed her new 10 year lease as a saving grace to an unfortunate future.
-The shopping center she is located in is full of small business and was the site of an FBI raid last fall.
+Popular bakery Sweet Red Peach, is located at the intersection of Prairie and Hardy.
+She gleefully announced her new 10-year lease as a saving grace to an unfortunate future.
+The shopping center she is located in is full of small businesses and was the site of an FBI raid last fall.